Sabbir943/permission_slip/README.md

 Download an approved permission slip as PDF

-### Teacher Perspective:
+Teacher Perspective

 Log in as a teacher

 View the list of pending permission slips

-Approve or reject submission requests
+Approve or reject requests

 Verify status updates reflect immediately

-### ⚠️ Troubleshooting Common Issues
+⚠️ Troubleshooting
-Port Already in Use Error
+Port Already in Use

-Solution: Change the port in server.js (e.g., to 3001, 8080, etc.) and update the API_BASE URL in script.js accordingly
+Change the port in server.js (e.g., 3001 or 8080)

+Update API_BASE URL in script.js accordingly

 Database Connection Problems
-### Verification Steps:

 Ensure MySQL is running in XAMPP Control Panel

+Confirm database credentials in server.js match your MySQL setup

+Verify a database named permission_slip exists

+📌 Technologies Used

+Node.js – Backend server

+Express.js – API routes

+MySQL – Database

+HTML, CSS, JavaScript – Frontend

+jsPDF – PDF generation

+👨‍💻 Author

+Developed as part of Software Development II (Database Programming) project.

+---

+Do you want me to also include the **SQL schema** (table creation script) in the README so new users can set up the database quickly?

+You said:

 Confirm database credentials in server.js match your MySQL setup